xdylanm/adsr-eg/docs/source/input_buffer.rst

 Conclusions
 -----------

 The problem with this circuit is the low-level (OFF) voltage: the release path decays to this level, which creates a long tail on the envelope and holds the output of the envelope at that level.
 In Rene Schmitz's design, the low output is pulled down to the :math:`V_{CE,sat.}` of the output transistor in the buffer, which should be 50-80mV.
-This is similar to what you'd expect for a rail-to-rail comparator (e.g. `TLV360x <https://www.ti.com/lit/ds/symlink/tlv3601.pdf>`_`).
+This is similar to what you'd expect for a rail-to-rail comparator (e.g. `TLV360x <https://www.ti.com/lit/ds/symlink/tlv3601.pdf>`_), but the level is still held up by the very small current though the small-signal diode.
+In the Kassutronics circuit, a classic Schmitt-trigger buffer is used (albeit with a :math:`10\Omega` resistor from the emitter to ground), so clearly this is OK in practice when the diode issue is addressed.